yayowd/flblog/README.md

 >    error_log       /var/log/nginx/19blog.error.log;
 >    location / {
 >        # First attemp to serve request as file, then
->        # as diretory, then fall back to displaying a 404.
+>        # as directory, then fall back to displaying a 404.
 >        try_files $uri $uri/ =404;
 >    }
 >    location ~ /cgi/ {